milahose/CSCI_331/README.md

 # CSCI_431: Operating Systems

-Small programs written in C.
+A few simple programs, written in C.

+These programs implement some of the functionalities of a sample machine.